code-423n4/2025-04-silo-finance-mitigation/README.md

 | [Commit XXX](https://github.com/your-repo/sample-contracts/pull/XXX) | ADD-01 | This mitigation does XYZ |

 ## Out of Scope
-[🔴 EM: Please list any High and Medium issues that were judged as valid but the sponsor has chosen not to fix in a bulleted list.]

 - [F-26: SiloVault will incorrectly accrue rewards during user `transfer`/`transferFrom` actions due to unsynced `totalSupply()`](https://code4rena.com/audits/2025-03-silo-finance/submissions/S-566)